 She and her father, Adam Fripp, tended the lighthouse in the late 1890s.
 In 1898, a major hurricane hit South Carolina—one of the deadliest to hit North America.
 Legend has it that Adam, dedicated to his job of lighthouse keeper, stayed in the lighthouse throughout the storm.
 He wanted to keep the light bright for a ship that was dangerously close to the shore.
 Sadly, Adam dropped to the floor and suffered a heart attack.
 Caroline took her father to their nearby house.
 On his deathbed he asked her to keep the light burning throughout the storm.

 When Caroline returned to check on her father he had already passed.
-It’s been said that she paced back and forth between the lighthouse and the keeper’s house for several days wearing the same blue dress she had on during the storm and calling out for her deceased father.
+Tales tell of her pacing back and forth between the lighthouse and the keeper’s house for several days.
+She wore the same blue dress she had on during the storm, while calling out for her deceased father.
 Some sources have said that Caroline died of shock a few years after her father’s death but others say she lived a long life carrying out her father’s last wishes: keeping the lighthouse lamp lit to warn others of high tides and storms.